 Allies and Enemies

-The US Treasury Department claims the CJNG also has ties to other criminal organizations in the United States, Latin America, Africa, Europe, and Asia.
-Reports have also surfaced that CJNG leaders have received training from Colombia’s Revolutionary Armed Forces of Colombia (FARC) guerrillas.
+The US Treasury Department claims the CJNG also has ties to other criminal organizations in the United States, Latin America, Africa, Europe and Asia.
+Reports have also surfaced that CJNG leaders have received training from the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC) guerrilla group.

 The CJNG has become synonymous with the use of sensationalist acts of violence, with a 2011 massacre of 35 people in Veracruz and an April 2015 attack that left 15 Mexican police officers dead among its more notable aggressions.
 In May 2015, the CJNG also shot down a military helicopter with a rocket-propelled grenade.
 These attacks demonstrated the group’s strength and aggressive leadership, and earned the CJNG and El Mencho notoriety and government attention.